-The Nym gateway was built in the quickstart.
+The Nym gateway was built in the building nym section.
 If you haven’t yet built Nym and want to run the code, go there first.

 Gateways provide a destination for mixnet packets.
 Most of the internet doesn’t use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.

-Peaps connect to gateways.
+Nym clients connect to gateways.
 Messages are automatically piped to connected clients and deleted from the gateway’s disk storage.
-If a Peap client is offline when a message arrives, it will be stored for later retrieval.
+If a client is offline when a message arrives, it will be stored for later retrieval.
 When the client connects, all messages will be delivered, and deleted from the gateway’s disk.
-As of release 0.8.x we have now added end-to-end encryption, so gateways cannot see what they’re storing for their users.
+As of release 0.8.x gateways use end-to-end encryption, so they cannot see the content of what they’re storing for users.

-When it starts up, a Peap’s client registers itself with a gateway, and the gateway returns an access token.
+When it starts up, a client registers itself with a gateway, and the gateway returns an access token.
 The access token plus the gateway’s IP can then be used as a form of addressing for delivering packets.

 The default gateway implementation included in the Nym platform code holds packets for later retrieval.
-For many applications (such as chat), this is usable out of the box, as it provides a place that potentially offline clients can retrieve packets from.
+For many applications (such as simple chat), this is usable out of the box, as it provides a place that potentially offline clients can retrieve packets from.
 The access token allows clients to pull messages from the gateway node.